Reivaxmar/Dynamic-Marching-Cubes/README.md

 > ./MarchingCubes
 ```

-Now the server should be up and running.
+Now the server and viewer should be up and running.

 ## External libraries